 I always forget this is on this playlist.
 And then I’m always greeted with the fuzzy comfort when I hear the opening chords.

-And when I see you, I really see upside down.
+And when I see you, I really see you upside down.

 This song made me emotional before you.
 It’s what I would play on the days where I felt like staring out a rainy window.